-Les Ateliers were instrumental in organizing the meeting in conjunction with a workshop on the future of Bamako, laong with the support of the international representative of the Consiel Français des Urbanistes.
+Les Ateliers were instrumental in organizing the meeting in conjunction with a workshop on the future of Bamako, along with the support of the international representative of the Consiel Français des Urbanistes.

-Participants to the first West African Planning conference convened in

-Bamako acknowledged to support the development of the African Planning Association as a platform for Francophone, Anglophone and other professional urban development networks.
-They also agreed, with the support of UN Habitat, to take an active part, as particitioners so as to complete the survey on the state of urban and regional planning in Africa, to enhance dialogue and cooperations among the Habitat Agenda professionals and Habitat Professionals Forum organisations, and to raise the agenda the African Planning Association within AMCHUD, the African Ministers Conference on Housing and Urban Develomment.
+Participants to the first West African Planning conference convened Bamako acknowledged supporting the development of the African Planning Association platform as а Francophone, Anglophone and other professional urban development networks.
+They also agreed, with the support of UN-Habitat, to take an active part, as practitioners so as to complete the survey on the state of urban and regional planning in Africa, to enhance dialogue and cooperation among the Habitat Agenda professionals and Habitat Professionals Forum organisations, and to raise the agenda of the African Planning Association within AMCHUD, the African Ministers Conference on Housing and Urban Development.